MIFIDPRU 8 Disclosure

 DPI was incorporated on 1 August 2007 and is authorised and regulated by the FCA.
 The Firm’s FCA reference number is 477782.

-DPI acts as an investment adviser, providing investment advice on pan-African private equity investments to its clients, the General Partners (“GPs”) which manage private equity funds.
-The Funds’ underlying investors are typically sophisticated institutional investors including but not limited to pension funds, development finance institutions, insurance companies and professional investors.
+DPI acts as an investment adviser, providing investment advice on pan-African private equity and venture capital investments to its clients, the General Partners (“GPs”) who manage private equity and venture capital funds.
+The Funds’ (listed in Note 1 in the Appendix) underlying investors are typically sophisticated institutional investors including but not limited to pension funds, development finance institutions, insurance companies and professional investors.

 DPI primarily seeks to advise on investments in fast-growing companies operating in high-growth sectors across Africa, while also seeking to drive positive, long-lasting social, environmental, and economic impact across the continent.